 6. Help Prevent World Hunger By Going Vegan

 What?
 How can changing what I eat help other people to avoid hunger?
 Madness, right?
 Sadly, it doesn’t seem to be common knowledge that the food consumed by the world’s cattle is equal to the calorific needs of 8.7 billion people.
 That’s greater than the entire human population.

-We feel it’s rather sad that more people don’t know this particular fact so please share it with someone considering veganism today.
+We feel it’s rather sad that more people don’t know how their own food choices can impact the availability of food in another part of the world, so please share this information with someone considering veganism today.